 Pending homes (next month's sales) are the best forward-looking indicator of demand.
 By dividing the number of homes available by the number of homes under contract, we get a supply in months that is very reliably predictive of future trends in home prices.
 According to NAR, a 5-6 month supply of homes for sale is a balanced housing market where prices are stable or slowly rising and neither buyers nor sellers have a distinct advantage.
 If you want to know where home prices are going in any local market, look at supply levels.

 Here's the local picture of supply & demand with Ada & Canyon counties combined.
-With less than a month's supply of homes for sale, prices should be jumping double digits.
-Why haven't they?
+With barely a month's supply of homes for sale, prices should be jumping double digits.
+Why aren't they?
 Pent-up demand.
 Low supply has been constraining sales.
 This is why I expect the market to be very strong again in the Treasure Valley at least into 2018.

 Can we build our way out of the shortage?
 Yes, but developing new subdivisions for homes to be built does not happen overnight.
 Also, prices on new construction are still substantially higher than existing; Average sale prices in June on new construction were $78,000 higher than existing homes in Ada County and $50,000 higher in Canyon County.